 Most working Australians and many retirees have super savings, which is a large asset outside of owning their main residence.
 Super is a significant part of retirement planning and therefore it is important to have an awareness of the main super concepts.
 These include contributing money during your working life as well as receiving an income stream when you stop working in retirement.

 Everyone has different goals when it comes to their financial future including their ideal retirement age, retirement income and estate planning.
 Understanding how such a substantial asset such as Superannuation works may be a priority no matter what stage of life you are in.

 Superannuation is a long term investment, which can be used as a tool to improve your retirement and investment returns so that you don’t have to solely rely on the age pension.
-Here is an insight into the future of your Super when retirement planning.
+As part of providing clients with superannuation advice, we can provide the below insight into the future of your Super when retirement planning.

 Treasury Laws Amendment Bill 2021

 There has been an important change to Super that has occurred through the recent passing of the Treasury Laws Amendment Bill 2021.
 This bill partially implements the proposed ‘Superannuation Reform – Your Future, Your Super’ that was announced in the 2020 Federal Budget1.
 Below is an insight into the changes contained in the Bill, which may be relevant to you and your transition to retirement.